-- Recommendation 6: The MTET finds that the foreseen Revenue Enhancement Expert needs to be fielded immediately.
-Except for Metemma, the other woredas only generate about 15% of total budget from own revenues.
+- 90. Recommendation 6: The MTET finds that the foreseen Revenue Enhancement Expert needs to be fielded immediately.
+Except for Metema, the other woredas only generate about 15% of total budget from own revenues.
 87% of the woreda budgets are for salaries and almost less than 2% is for capital investments.
 This highlights the need for enhanced resource mobilization.
 This activity needs to be coordinated with PSCAP/TRSP.
-(Finding 7) - Recommendation 7: The project implementers have to promote and introduce locally appropriate technologies especially for irrigation schemes as witnessed in Dubaba, Quara.
+(Finding 7) - 91.
+Recommendation 7: The project implementers have to promote and introduce locally appropriate technologies especially for irrigation schemes as witnessed in Dubaba, Quara.
 This could be something like a treadle-pump or "hand-watermill" developed by ANRS engineers.
-(Finding 8) - Recommendation 8: LDP/PSU should encourage woredas to hold workshops internally for all kebeles to share lessons learned regarding DIF.
+(Finding 8) - 92.
+Recommendation 8: LDP/PSU should encourage woredas to hold workshops internally for all kebeles to share lessons learned regarding DIF.
 Replication could also include learning visits / study tours by non-LDP woredas in the region to LDP woredas.
 The PSC should organise a regional workshop to disseminate experiences.
-(Finding 3)

-- Recommendation 9: The monitoring and evaluation (M&E) system developed by PSU has to be reviewed to include monitoring for results in a participatory manner.
+(Finding 3) - 93.
+Recommendation 9: The monitoring and evaluation (M&E) system developed by PSU has to be reviewed to include monitoring for results in a participatory manner.
 Community based M&E should be formulated in a bottom up dialogue forum.
-(Finding 3, 5 and 12) - Recommendation 10: The M&E guideline of the project has detailed guidelines on reporting procedures, and monitoring visits and reporting checklists.
+(Finding 3, 5 and 12)

+94. Recommendation 10: The M&E guideline of the project has detailed guidelines on reporting procedures, and monitoring visits and reporting checklists.
 But it is found to be less gender sensitive then could be expected.
 Of course the guideline indicates that women's participation in training programmes, workshops and the role in overall project implementation should be monitored.
-But there are no formats that help the partners and beneficiaries to record women's participation on different aspects of project implementation be it in decision making or in terms of potential benefits.
+But there are no formats that help the partners and beneficiaries to record women's participation on different aspects of project implementation - be it in decision making or in terms of potential benefits.
 For example, of 25 different types of training organised by project, there is no information on gender.
 Although the PRA manual lacks a gender analysis framework, the PRA reports (e.g. Gendawuha Brishign Kebele of Metema Woreda) has put an indicator for gender in its action plan matrix, which is very useful.
 The project should focus on how to operationalize the gender indicator by specifying quantity, time and needed monitoring indicators.
-UNCDF/GoE should consider having UNIFEM representative evaluate the PRA Manual and propose areas that could be improved as mentioned above.
 (Finding 3, 5 and 12)